 This distinction between subject and object was immediately underlined in the first conversations with Eva Spierenburg and Jesse van den Berg.
-Whereas Van den Berg, from his photographic background where he frequently works with models, immediately thought of the other person and the empathy between photographer and model when talking about the theme ’empathy’; Spierenburg’s thoughts went out to a possible empathic work process in which her materials were handled in an empathic way, wondering ‘Can the artwork be empathic?’.
+Whereas Van den Berg, from their photographic background where he frequently works with models, immediately thought of the other person and the empathy between photographer and model when talking about the theme ’empathy’; Spierenburg’s thoughts went out to a possible empathic work process in which her materials were handled in an empathic way, wondering ‘Can the artwork be empathic?’.

 Intertwining of intimacy and empathy

 Jesse van den Berg researches the topic of queerness with a focus on intimacy.
 Their work is an ongoing exploration of queerness around them.
 With intimacy being the main focus, Van den Berg looks for ways to express their vision through lens-based media.
 This intimacy manifests itself in photographic explorations of situations that are normally only experienced in isolation and remain hidden from the outside world.
 By capturing these intimate moments, an empathic moment is already created between the photographer and the model within the working process, whether Van den Berg is the model themselves or not.